tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## CA Harvest SCM

 The CA Harvest SCM plug-in automates integration with a CA Harvest repository.
-Using the plug-in you can checkout and publish source changes to the Changes tab of the BuildLife.
-This UrbanCode Build plug-in works with all current
+Using the plug-in you can checkout andpublish source changes to the Changes tab of the BuildLife.

 ---